 We’ve all been there: coming in from the extreme cold outside, only to find the house just isn’t warm enough.
 Resist the urge to crank up the heat.
 Setting the thermostat to an extreme temperature won’t heat the house faster, it will just stress the system.
 No matter how high you set the temp, your system delivers heat at the same rate, so you’re only increasing your heating bill without feeling any warmer any faster.
 Choose a reasonable temperature and keep your thermostat steady.

 With these tips, you’ll greatly extend the life of your home’s heating system while reducing your worries and bills.
 Of course, if something does go wrong, SSI is here for you!
 We’re the area’s trusted expert in heating system maintenance and repairs.
-If you need help heating or cooling your home, just give us a shout or schedule a service call online.
+If you need help heating or cooling your home, just give us a call today.